Robo-advisors With the Most Assets Under Management (AUM)

 Unlike other robo advisors, humans lead Vanguard Personal Advisor Services.
 Financial professionals and their clients create, manage, and rebalance their investment portfolios based on the customer’s needs and financial situation.

 Vanguard Personal Advisor Services requires a $50,000 minimum account balance, which accounts for the hands-on approach not typically seen in the robo advisory community.
 Vanguard charges a 0.30% AUM fee, and there may be additional commissions or other fees depending on the investments you and the advisor choose.
 For accounts that have less than $500,000 invested, clients have access to a team of advisors instead of a dedicated financial planner to work with you.

 Takeaway – Does Robo-Advisor AUM Matter

-Each robo-advisor differs in their offerings, advantages, and disadvantages for each investor.
+Each digital financial manager differs in their offerings.
+There are robo-advisor advantages and disadvantages for each investor.
 To decide which robo-advisor is best, it’s important to categorize what services you’re seeking, how much money you have to invest, and whether you need access to human advice, or not.

 Use this robo-advisor AUM data in conjunction with other research, to guide your digital investment advisor decision.

-Robo advisors share many of the same features such as a low initial investment, account rebalancing, low fees based on the amount you’ve invested and various investment options.
-As the assets under management in robo advisors continue to rise, more companies will continue to enter the market, and both investment and advisory choices will increase as well.
-The growth in robo advisors’ AUMs will spur an increase in competition and offerings, and investors will ultimately benefit.
+As the assets under management in robo-advisors continue to rise, more companies will enter the market, and both investment and advisory choices will increase as well.
+The growth in robo advisors’ AUMs continues to spur an increase in competition and offerings.
+Investors ultimately benefit.